GemHunt/lighting-augmentation/README.md

 * No camera calibration
 * ![gif](https://github.com/GemHunt/lighting-augmentation/blob/master/1100.gif "gif")

-**DataSet Creation Pipeline**
+**Training Data Set Creation Pipeline**
 * 2 coins are labeled(one heads, one tails)
-* 57 x 100 = 5700 training images are created with lighting,rotation, and center jittering augmentions:
+* 57 x 100 = 5700 training images are created with lighting, rotation, and center jittering augmentations
 * 56x56:  57 different lighting angles
 * 42x42: A 42x42 square is cropped 100 random rotations
     with the crop center is randomly jittered in a 2x2 pixel window
 * 28x28: Resize to 28x28
 * ![training-data](https://github.com/GemHunt/lighting-augmentation/blob/master/training-data.png "training-data")

+**Inference Pipeline**
+* A model is created from this training data set
+* All 57000 images are inferred
+* The 57 results for each coin are summed

 **Dataset Scanning Details:**
 (57,000 images, 56x56 PNG files, 342MB Total, 1000 coins each with 57 different lighting angles)